Famous Deli Sandwiches Across Country

 Regarded by many as an official state sandwich, The Gerber is a hot, open-faced sandwich on an Italian or French loaf that's coated in garlic butter, and topped with lots of ham, and melted provel cheese -- a local specialty that's a blend of Swiss, provolone, and cheddar.
 Ruma's Deli is considered the birthplace of this beauty, where you can also find the notable Prosperity sandwich that swaps the ham for roast beef and gravy.

 As if the colorful local art wasn't enough to take in at this Montana favorite, the restaurant's famous Clubfoot sandwiches are sure to catch your eye.
 The signature sandwich is made with a foot-tall loaf of bread that's hollowed out, filled with ingredients and served upright.
-There are plenty of great variations, but the most notable one is the Texas Land Grab that's filled with slow-roasted beef brisket, homemade barbecue sauce, Monterey Jack cheese, and lettuce.
+There are plenty of great variations, but one of the most notable versions is the ISIS Crisis that's filled with gyro meat, feta, Monterey jack, onions, green peppers, black olives, tomatoes, and lettuce, traditionally served with “Camel Spit” sauce.

 The Crescent Moon Ale House